Scotch Bonnet Pepper Guide: Heat Level, Uses, Buying Tips & Safety (2025)

 Scotch Bonnet Products Lineup

-• Fridge: Place fresh peppers in a paper bag inside the crisper drawer.
-They’ll last up to 2 weeks.
+• Fridge: Store in a paper bag inside the crisper drawer for up to 2 weeks.

-• Freezer: Freeze whole or chopped in a sealed bag.
-No need to thaw before using — toss directly into soups or salsas.
+• Freezer: Freeze whole or chopped in sealed bags.
+Use directly from freezer.

-• Drying: Air-dry by hanging in a sunny spot or use a dehydrator.
-Once dry, grind into powder or store whole for future use.
+• Drying: Air-dry or use a dehydrator.
+Grind into powder or store whole.

-• Vinegar/Brine: Preserve in vinegar for homemade hot sauces or pickling mixes.
+• Vinegar/Brine: Preserve in vinegar for homemade hot sauces or pickling.

 Scotch Bonnet Storage Methods